simonpedrogonzalez/solar-explorer/docs/finalprocessbook.md

 ### Initial Questions

-We began with fundamental questions about representation and user experience:
+We began with fundamental questions about representation and user experience based on our knowldege from the course:

 *   **Scale and Intricacy:** How can we effectively convey the vast scale and intricate structure of the solar system in a way that is both accurate and comprehensible?
 This question led us to explore logarithmic scaling for distances and the careful placement of celestial bodies and their orbits.
 *   **Intuitive Mission Paths:** How can we visualize the paths of space missions in an intuitive manner that highlights their complexity and key events?
 This question guided our exploration of different path representations, including direct paths and multi-curve paths, as well as the use of tooltips to provide detailed information on hover.

 ### Evolving Inquiries